Uberi/University-Notes/STAT230/STAT230.md

 > Clearly, each observation in $S$ has its own probability distribution, and if we add them up we get a normal distribution.
 > Clearly, $E(S) \sim \operatorname{N}\left(45, \frac{26}{\sqrt{108}}\right)$.
 So the probability is $P(E(S) > 46) \approxeq 0.3447$.

-;wip: exam on August 6, 4pm-6:30pm, PAC1-6, sections 4, 5, 7, 8, 9, 10.1, 10.2, assigned seats, 8 short answer, pink tie calculators, formula sheet + normal distrubution table
-;wip: 8.3 and 9.4 not covered
+Exam on August 6, 4pm-6:30pm, PAC1-6, sections 4, 5, 7, 8, 9, 10.1, 10.2, assigned seats, 8 short answer, pink tie calculators, formula sheet + normal distrubution table, sections 8.3 and 9.4 not covered.
-;wip: get sample final exams